garethpdx/identify_email_metadata/readme.md

 Identify Email Metadata
 =====

-Parse emails to determine who symbolically sent the message and what country is the focus of the email using either a Python API or an HTTP API.
+Parse emails to determine the sender's symbolic persona as well as the country that is the focus of the email using either a Python API or an HTTP API.

 Two country parsers are included, enabling the email's country to be determined based on the frequency of references or by the order of appearance.
+Other phrase lists can replace the default focus of this project.

 HTTP
 ----